mdundek/yava/USE.md

   python train.py
 ```

-Replace the `<YOUR TRAINING YAML FILE>` part with the name of your training yaml file.
+Adjust the image tag name if you are not on a Raspberry Pi and according to the base model you wish to use, and replace the `<YOUR TRAINING YAML FILE>` part with the name of your training yaml file.

 Once the training is done, you will see a new files in the folder `resources/nlu/models/intents/`, as well as spacy entity models in the folder `resources/nlu/models/entities/`.

-> WARNING: Spacy takes a long time to train your model, especially on a Raspberry Pi 2/3.
-This might be a bit better on a Raspberry Pi 4 (again, to be tested).
-> You can also use a more powerfull machine to train your model, and then move the model over to your Raspberry Pi in the folders `resources/nlu/models/intents/` and `resources/nlu/models/entities/` accordingly.
+> INFO: If you trained your model on a different machine than the one running YAVA, then remember to move the model over to your Raspberry Pi, respectively in the folders `resources/nlu/models/intents/` and `resources/nlu/models/entities/`.
+For this, I use the `scp` command from my Mac, that looks like this:
-> To do so, use the docker image tag `0.9-en-sm` rather than `0.9-en-sm-arm`.
+>
+>```shell
+>scp -r files/nlu/models/entities/* <SSH USER OF TARGET HOST>@<IP OF THE TARGET HOST>:/home/pi/workspaces/yava/files/nlu/models/entities
+>```
+>_

 ## Start the voice assistant<a name="startassistant"></a>

-> IMPORTANT: Make sure you configured the various components according to the above section, and train your NLU model before you start the solution.
+> IMPORTANT: Make sure you configured the various components, and train your NLU model before you proceed.

-To run the voice assistant, simply execute the following command from the repository root directory:
+To run the voice assistant, simply execute the following command from the root of this repository:

 ```shell
 COMPOSE_HTTP_TIMEOUT=300 YAVA_VERSION=0.9.1 docker-compose -f <YOUR DOCKER COMPOSE YML FILE> up -d
 ```

 > If you run the assistant for the first time, then docker will have to download all required images first.
-Be patient, this might take a while depending on your connection speed (Raspberries tend to be slower, except for the RPi 4 due to it's revised bus architecture).
+Be patient, this might take a while depending on your connection speed (Rasberries tend to be slower, except for the RPi 4 due to it's revised bus architecture).

 This will also restart the assistant automatically on reboot, untill you explicitly did a `docker-compose down`

+## Get the message bus logs<a name="logsassistant"></a>

-To see the broker logs once started (ex. for debugging):
+To see the broker logs once started (ex. for debugging), run the following command:

 ```shell
 YAVA_VERSION=0.9.1 docker-compose -f <YOUR DOCKER COMPOSE YML FILE> logs -f
 ```

-To stop the assistant:
+## Stop the voice assistant<a name="stopassistant"></a>

 ```shell
 YAVA_VERSION=0.9.1 docker-compose -f <YOUR DOCKER COMPOSE YML FILE> down